WismutHansen/lst/README.md

 #### Theme Configuration

-Themes can be configured in your `lst.toml` file:
+Themes can be configured in your `config.toml` file:

 ```toml
 [theme]